-Caution: Do not enable the start_process_as_login_user setting and then start up IBM SPSS Modeler Server as root.
+Do not enable the start_process_as_login_user setting and then start the IBM SPSS Modeler Server as root.
 Doing so would mean that, for all users that are connected to the server, their server processes would run as root; this is a security risk.
+Note that the server may stop automatically if you attempt this.